-A space rock has passed so near earth it was inside the ring of satellites and NASA just found six hours previously it arrived, NASA has uncovered.
-The stone, named 2017 EA, influenced its nearest way to deal with Earth at 6.04am US West Coast to time at a height of just 9000 miles over the eastern Pacific Ocean.
+An asteroid has passed so close to earth it was within the ring of satellites and NASA only discovered six hours before it arrived, NASA has revealed.
+The rock, named 2017 EA, made its closest approach to Earth at 6.04am US West Coast time at an altitude of only 9000 miles above the eastern Pacific Ocean.

 “A small near-Earth asteroid less than 3 meters (10 feet) across whizzed safely past Earth today at a distance so close that it passed well inside the ring of geosynchronous satellites,” theCenter for Near Earth Object Studies said.

 “At its closest point, this asteroid was 20 times closer than the Moon; it then quickly moved into the daytime sky and can no longer be observed by ground-based telescopes.”